Difference Between Accrual vs Deferral

 Types of expenses that are Deferred in Nature

-The cash basis of accounting is only applicable to that kind of businesses where sales are not exceeding more than $5 million per year.
-The cash basis is very easy to use and generally, there is not much complexity involved in it as simply record of the transaction only when the cash is received in the business.
+The cash basis of accounting is only applicable to that kind of business where sales are not exceeding more than $5 million per year.
+The cash basis is very easy to use and generally, there is not much complexity involved in it as simply a record of the transaction only when the cash is received in the business.
 Due to the simple nature of accounting cash basis is often used by small businesses to prepare their books of accounts.

-On the contrary, Accrual basis of accounting is used by larger companies for several purposes first it is helpful for tax reporting purposes when the sales are exceeding $5 million.
-Also, accrual basis of accounting is necessary for audit purposes as the books all over the world are prepared on an accrual basis.
+On the contrary, the Accrual basis of accounting is used by larger companies for several purposes first it is helpful for tax reporting purposes when the sales are exceeding $5 million.
+Also, the accrual basis of accounting is necessary for audit purposes as the books all over the world are prepared on an accrual basis.

 Accrual is a very important method to reflect the true position of the company, however, the cash statement also has its importance as it tells about the ability of the company to generate cash in the business.
 Hence both are an integral part of the accounting concepts.

-This has a been a guide to the top difference between Accrual vs Deferral.
+This has been a guide to the top difference between Accrual vs Deferral.
 Here we also discuss the Accrual vs Deferral key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –